Oliver!: Film adaptations

 In 1968, the show was adapted for film, with a screenplay by Vernon Harris and direction by Carol Reed.
 It starred original Fagin Ron Moody with Jack Wild, Shani Wallis, Oliver Reed, Mark Lester, Harry Secombe and Leonard Rossiter.
 The 1968 motion picture won six Academy Awards including Best Picture, and received nominations for both Moody and Wild.
 It was first telecast in the United States by ABC-TV in 1975.
 The film went to cable in the US in 1982, and it is still regularly broadcast.

 On 1 March 2013, a planned remake of Oliver! was announced.
 It was originally aiming for a 2016 release.
 Cameron Mackintosh, the producer of the film version of the musical Les Misérables was announced as producer, and potential talent included Les Misérables Samantha Barks, who played Nancy on the 2011-2013 UK Tour, repeating her part and Stephen Daldry as the director.

 Recordings

 The score of Oliver! has been recorded numerous times.
 There are cast recordings (on compact disc) available for the original London and Broadway productions as well as for the 1968 film and the 1994 and 2009 London revivals.
 The 2009 London cast album was recorded live on opening night.

-There are several studio cast recordings of the show including with Stanley Holloway as Fagin and Alma Cogan as Nancy (Capitol Records ST 1784, 1962), Jon Pertwee (later of Doctor Who) fame as Fagin and Jim Dale as The Artful Dodger (Music for Pleasure MFP 1073, 1966), with Ian Carmichael as Fagin and Joyce Blair as Nancy (World Record Club S-7036, 1963) and with Josephine Barstow as Nancy, Sheila Hancock as Mrs. Corney and Julian Forsyth as Fagin (That's Entertainment Records/TER MUS C NO3, 1994; a new version was released in 2009 with Sally Ann Triplett replacing Barstow).
+There are several studio cast recordings of the show including with Stanley Holloway as Fagin and Alma Cogan as Nancy (Capitol Records ST 1784, 1962), Jon Pertwee as Fagin and Jim Dale as The Artful Dodger (Music for Pleasure MFP 1073, 1966), with Ian Carmichael as Fagin and Joyce Blair as Nancy (World Record Club S-7036, 1963) and with Josephine Barstow as Nancy, Sheila Hancock as Mrs. Corney and Julian Forsyth as Fagin (That's Entertainment Records/TER MUS C NO3, 1994; a new version was released in 2009 with Sally Ann Triplett replacing Barstow).